Corsican Beaches

-Corsica has literally hundreds of beaches, probably the best in France and several among the best to be found anywhere.
+Corsica has literally hundreds of beaches, some are among the best in France and several among the best to be found anywhere.
 So when in Corsica where should you head to?
-You are unlikely to go far wrong on any part of the island - because we have selected the most renowned doesn't mean you will be disappointed elsewhere!

 Palombaggia beach

-To the south of the island near Porto Vecchio, a perfect white sandy beach with the sea an amazingly deep blue, and backed by sand dunes and pine trees, and bright red rocks.
+To the south of the island near Porto Vecchio, a perfect white sandy beach with the sea an amazing mix of deep blue and bright turquoise, and backed by sand dunes and pine trees, and a scattering of bright red rocks.
 The beach is internationally renowned, and also perfect for children.
+There is a bar on the beach making this a perfect spot for an evening drink watching the sunset.

 Saint Giulia beach